All Episodes

 Because I want you to listen to this stuff again.

-These comments about Bunning uh apply much more to Harry Reed than they do to Jim Bunning, who's a great guy.
+These comments about Bunning apply much more to Harry Reid than they do to Jim Bunning, who's a great guy.

-Now, the um the You know, Harry Reid could have easily dealt with this today, but he did a politico even says that rather than change things up a bit and address Bunning's issue, Harry Reed let the unemployment fund stall because he's got a tourism bill he needed to work on to save his butt back in Nevada.
+A politico even says that rather than change things up a bit and address Bunning's issue, Harry Reid let the unemployment fund stall because he's got a tourism bill he needed to work on to save his butt back in Nevada.

-Uh but these these and it's it doesn't it when you listen to this sound like they're saying the R word without using the R word when they describe Bunning.
+But these and it's it doesn't it when you listen to this sound like they're saying the R word without using the R word when they describe Bunning?

-Listen to it again, and keep in mind they are more apt descriptions of Harry Reed than they are Jim Bunning.
+Listen to it again and keep in mind they are more apt descriptions of Harry Reid than they are Jim Bunning.

 Jim Bunning has been acting like not a real good guy.